-- Saute an hour on low
+- Say an hour on low

+Recipe books are great to have, as you will note, how great dishes can be made from a proven Recipe.
 It’s nice to have some Recipe books you’ve collected that give you some ideas on different dishes, and of course, you can make a change to the Recipe if desired.

-A lot of vegetables can be considered a side dish, and have the nutrients to keep the body healthy, and of course, if prepared well, make the dinner so much better.
+They have the nutrients to keep the body healthy: and, of course, if prepared well: make dinner so much better.

-I remember when I was a kid I didn’t like peas, but now I love them, especially fresh or fresh frozen.
+I remember when I was a kid, I didn’t like peas, but now I love them, especially fresh or fresh frozen.

 In the produce section of a grocery store, when in season, fresh snap peas are great to eat; try them.

-Dinner time in a household is a great time to enjoy; I can just see one of the young ones saying, pass me some more vegetables, mom.
+Dinner time in a household is a great time to enjoy; I can just see one of the young ones saying, pass me some more Vegetables, mom.

 The cucumber cut into a few thin slices is good in a tossed green salad.

-Cooking with Flavor
+Cooking with flavor:

-The tomato, along with the potato, is two of the most used vegetables.
-How they’re used is fun to talk about.
+The tomato, along with the potato, is two of the most used Vegetables; how they’re used is fun to talk about.

-Another restaurant is Panda Express, started by a man and his wife some years ago; there’s one in Fremont, California.
-They are a fast-food chain with fabulous Chinese food and are located in other cities and countries.
+Started by a man and his wife and a father some years ago; there’s one in Fremont, California.
+They are a fast food chain with fabulist Chinese food and are located in other cities and countries.